Click for possible route/stop changes on the day of your tour here.

 Delve into the personal and political significance of Abraham Lincoln’s Bible, the same Bible upon which he took the oath of office as the 16th president of the United States.
 This artifact offers a poignant connection to one of the nation’s most revered leaders.

-Whitefield and Edwards’ Sermons
+Whitefield and Edwards’s Sermons

 Explore the sermons of George Whitefield and Jonathan Edwards, two influential preachers of the Great Awakening.
 These stirring messages reflect the fervent religious revival that swept across Colonial America in the 18th century.